 We fight for wounded warriors and the families of fallen soldiers fully recognizing that the legal challenges we face are significant, the forces against us are immensely powerful and the struggle could last a decade or more – and we cannot make any promises that our efforts will ultimately be successful.
 Yet for all our efforts and everything we have to overcome to be successful in these cases, we recognize that nothing we do remotely approaches our clients’ sacrifice, determination and courage.

-To learn more about our lawsuits on behalf of wounded veterans and the families of those who made the ultimate sacrifice for our country, please contact Dina Gielchinsky or Bill Friedman.
+To learn more about our lawsuits on behalf of wounded veterans and the families of those who made the ultimate sacrifice for our country, please contact Dina Gielchinsky.
 Contacting our office places you under no obligation and does not create an attorney-client relationship.

 Dec.
 9, 2018 - 6:14 - Military Times speaks with the expert witnesses, injured veterans and Gold Star families who are suing Iran in federal court for their part in killing and injuring U.S. service members.
 They join more than 200 plaintiffs who are represented by New Jersey-based Osen law firm and Tab Turner, an Arkansas-based attorney who were in federal court in Washington this week.